Exabyte-io/documentation/docs/tutorials/dft/kpt-convergence.md

 <!-- by MH -->

-This page explains how to run a k-point convergence study using planewave pseudopotential density functional theory [[1](#links)].
+This page explains how to run a k-point convergence study using plane-wave pseudopotential density functional theory [[1](#links)].
 K-point convergence can be run either as a stand-alone workflow or prepended to characteristic property calculation.

 # Background